Analytical Storytelling

 A Competency for Analysts and Leaders

 Today, there is much enthusiasm in organisations about data analytics and data science.
 It is obvious, that the job of data analysts is not done with the completion of the analysis.
-Consequently, the job of data scientists and analysts includes translating and communicating the analysis results in organisational language, it includes Analytical Storytelling.
+Consequently, the job of data scientists and analysts includes translating and communicating an organisational question into a data question and analysis results in organisational language, it includes Analytical Storytelling.

 But, communicating about analytics has not traditionally been viewed as a subject to the education of quantitative analysts.
 Typically, those with strong methodical orientation are heavily focused on the analytical procedures and not too much how to communicate effectively about analytics.